React writing patterns that occur in business

 Intercepting Routes

-Intercepting Routes let you display content from another page while maintaining the current layout during Soft Navigation (client-side page transitions).
-During Hard Navigation (direct URL access or page reload), the interception doesn't apply, and the normal page is displayed.
+Intercepting Routes allow displaying content from another page while maintaining the current layout during Soft Navigation (client-side page transitions).
+For Hard Navigation (direct URL access or page reload), interception doesn't occur and the normal page is displayed.

 /app/greeting